Fredo (rapper): Business career

-It was reported on 26 April 2021 on Kick Game's website, a retailer of footwear, that Fredo invested millions of pounds to become a shareholder of the Kick Game company.
+It was reported on 26 April 2021 on Kick Game's website, a retailer of footwear, that Bailey invested millions of pounds to become a shareholder of the Kick Game company.
 In 2021, Kick Game’s revenue over the last 12 months had grown from £2 million to £15 million.
 Kick Game has a YouTube channel with over 1,000,000 subscribers, which features celebrities purchasing footwear from Kick Game and discussing their preferred styles.

-On 9 August 2022, Fredo founded the international clothing brand Parental Guidance.
+On 9 August 2022, Bailey founded the international clothing brand Parental Guidance.

 Legal issues

-2016-2017: Stabbing charges
+2016–2017: Stabbing charges

-Fredo spent time in prison on remand in 2016 and 2017, both times for stabbing-related charges that were dropped before reaching court.
+Bailey spent time in prison on remand in 2016 and 2017, both times for stabbing-related charges that were dropped before reaching court.
 He has also been the victim of a stabbing attack, having been stabbed four times on one occasion on his local high street.

-2021-2023: Ban from Mozart Estate
+2021–2023: Banned temporarily from Mozart Estate

-In July 2021, the Westminister housing ASB team gained two direct injunctions with power of arrest granted against Bailey and fellow rapper Jayvon Tison, also known as Lil Dotz.
+In July 2021, the Westminster housing ASB team gained two direct injunctions with power of arrest granted against Bailey and fellow rapper Jayvon Tison, also known as Lil Dotz.
 They were both banned from entering or attempting to enter or remain on the Mozart Estate and the Lydford Estate.
-Bailey was arrested in July 2023, and the Westminister housing ASB team were successful in enforcing the breach of his injunction.
+Bailey was arrested in July 2023, and the Westminster housing ASB team were successful in enforcing the breach of his injunction.
 Bailey was ordered to pay a fine of £5k plus court costs.
 The order was then extended in July 2023 until July 2025.

 2024: Dubai arrest

 It was heavily rumoured on the internet via many Media Outlets that on 29 January 2024, that Bailey was sentenced to five years in prison in Dubai for cannabis possession after being arrested in late 2023.
-However, Bailey was released from the Dubai prison after five months and made a video clarifying about his time in prison.
+However, Bailey was released from the Dubai prison after three months and made a video clarifying about his time in prison.

-2024-2025: Harrow Road Boyz Trial

-On Wednesday 22 May 2024, prosecutors explained to the jury at Kingston Crown Court in South-West London that Bailey used Snapchat to conspire with his seven co-defendants to purchase firearms to shoot their rivals, particularly rapper Digga D. Prosecutors claimed the eight defendants were members of the Harrow Road Boyz (HRB).
-Prosecuting attorney Ian McLoughlin told the court “The violence is glorified in drill/rap videos which are broadcast through platforms such as YouTube”.